Charlyhno-eng/finance-tracker/README.md

 # Finance Tracker

 **Finance Tracker** is a personal wealth management application that helps you monitor your assets, manage your finances, and track investments across different markets.
-The goal is to give you full visibility into your financial situation and identify optimization opportunities.
+The goal is to give you full visibility into your financial situation.

 ## Features